mapmeld/sosays/README.md

 if "%ERRORLEVEL%"=="0" echo Programm is running

 -----------------
-enter 1 to load URL, 42 to run, any other to continue
+enter 1 to load URL, 42 to run, enter to quit
 ```

 sometimes there are multiple results: